sciabarra/AgileSites/README.md

-## Note: the project is not yet released.
-We are close but not yet there - please wait a few days.
+## This is the development branch for AgileSites 1.1 - UNSTABLE

-# Welcome to AgileSites 1.0
+# Welcome to AgileSites 1.1 (codename: Hydra)

 Welcome to **AgileSites**, the Open Source framework for Agile development with Oracle WebCenter Sites (formerly Fatwire Content Server).